 Programs of the Foundation

-- Providing medical school scholarships to students from Alaska, Idaho, Montana, Oregon and Washington who plan to return to the Northwest to practice primary care medicine.
+- Provide medical school scholarships to students from Alaska, Idaho, Montana, Oregon, and Washington who plan to return to the Northwest to practice primary care medicine.

-- Hold an annual Founders Gala and Awards Event to honor DOs in front of their peers and medical students for their achievements in medicine and public service.
+- Hold an annual Founders Gala and Awards Event to honor DOs in front of their peers, as well as medical students, for their achievements in medicine and public service.

-- Maintain a DOs Helping DOs fund to help students, residents, physicians and their significant others who need help and support in times of need.
+- Maintain a DOs Helping DOs fund to help students, residents, physicians, and their significant others who need assistance and support in times of need.